ITger/PolishAPI_sample/README.md

 * Because I configured swagger-codegen with "delegatePattern": "true", after successful generation in previous step, I wrote classes that implemented AisApiDelegate, AsApiDelegate, CafApiDelegate, PisApiDelegate interfaces.
 In that classes I am implementing the business logic for all services.
 * Start your server as an simple java application.
 You can view the PolishAPI documentation in swagger-ui by pointing to
 http://localhost:8080/
-* I opted for Hazelcast as data cache but for now I'm not implementing persistance, so every time the server is restarted, executing the following command is a must:
+* I opted for MongoDB as data base, to fill mongo with fake data you should execute the following command:
 ```
 curl  -X POST  http://localhost:8080/makeFakeData
 ```